- Scientific name: Pollachius virens

 Like the closely related pollock, the coalfish feeds primarily by hunting in mid-water smaller fish such as sprats, herring, sandeels and juvenile fish.
-However, they will also scavenge on the seabed for marine worms, crustaceans and dead or injured fish.
-Like the pollock the coalfish is a strong fighter that will dive when hooked, providing great sport for anglers, especially those using light tackle.
-Smaller coalfish form large, loose shoals and will come into relatively shallow water and be found over a variety of seabeds, although they do prefer some rocks or broken ground to be around and avoid open, sandy areas.
-The largest coalfish are solitary creatures which live out at sea in deep water often around wrecks or very rough ground, in waters all the way down to around 300m deep.
-Coalfish head into deeper water of at least 100m in spring to spawn.
+They will also scavenge on the seabed for marine worms, crustaceans and dead or injured fish.
+Like the pollock the coalfish is a strong fighter that will dive when hooked, providing great sport for anglers, especially those using lighter tackle.
+Smaller coalfish form large, loose shoals and will come into relatively shallow water and be found over a variety of seabeds, although they do prefer some rocks or broken ground to be around and avoid open sandy areas.
+The largest coalfish are solitary creatures which live out at sea in deep water often around wrecks or very rough ground, in waters all the way down to depths of several hundred metres.
+Coalfish head into deeper offshore water in the spring to spawn.
 The eggs drift inshore on tides where the fish hatch and spend the early years of their life in inshore waters.
-They are a fast growing species, reaching 20-25cm at the end of their first year.
-Coalfish are thought to live for up to ten years.
+They are a fast-growing species, reaching 20 – 25cm at the end of their first year.
+Coalfish are thought to live for around ten years.

 Maximum Size of Coalfish and Rod and Line Caught Records

-However, due to commercial fishing pressure coalfish of this size are rare and the majority caught by both commercial and recreational fishing in British waters are much smaller than this.
+Due to commercial fishing pressure, coalfish of this size are very rare and the majority caught by both commercial and recreational fishing in British waters are much smaller than this.
 Most coalfish caught by shore anglers are a few pounds in weight, while anything approaching double figures would be an excellent catch from the shore in the UK.
 The boat caught record stands at 37lb 5oz and was caught in 1986 off the coast of Devon, while the UK shore caught record is a coalfish of 24lb 11oz caught off Filey Brigg, North Yorkshire in 1995.

 Confusion with Coalfish and Pollock

-A lot is made in angling books and websites about pollock and coalfish being confused with each other, and they are closely related.
-However, when these fish are examined together they are not actually that similar and distinguishing them is fairly easy.
+A lot is made in angling books and websites about pollock and coalfish being confused with each other as they are closely related.
+However, when these fish are examined together they are distinguishing them is fairly easy.
 Read a detailed guide about the difference between these two species here.

 Methods and Techniques to Catch Coalfish

-Bigger coalfish will inhabit heavy and rough ground and will take a wide range of baits with mackerel strip, herring and sandeel all taking coalfish, as will worm baits (particularly ragworm) and peeler crab.
-Shellfish baits such as mussel and squid can also catch this species.
+Coalfish inhabit heavy rough and rocky ground, although they will venture across mixed and cleaner ground when searching for food.
+They will take a wide range of baits with mackerel strip, herring and sandeel all catching coalfish, as will worm baits (particularly ragworm) and peeler crab.
+Shellfish baits such as mussel and squid and cuttlefish will also catch this species.
 From this it is clear that the coalfish is an unfussy feeder which will take pretty much any bait when it is feeding.
-Size 2/0 hooks in a strong pattern – such as Kamasan B950u Uptide hooks – are the best choice to use as they will allow smaller 1-2lb coalfish to be caught, but provide the strength for a bigger specimen to be landed.
-As rough ground is being fished rigs incorporating a weak link release is best used to help minimise tackle losses.
+Size 2/0 hooks in a strong pattern (such as Kamasan B950u Uptide) are the best choice to use as they will allow smaller 1 – 2lb coalfish to be caught, but provide the strength for a bigger specimen to be landed.
+When fishing for coalfish over rough ground it is best to use a rig incorporating a weak link to help minimise tackle losses.